damotroll/troll-data-plugin/README.md

 3. Choose your filling option:
    - **"Fill Forms on This Page"**: Fills all detected forms
    - **"Fill Visible Forms Only"**: Only fills currently visible forms
-4. Watch as the forms are automatically filled with AI-generated data
+4. Watch as the forms are automatically filled with realistic test data

 ### Options:
 - **Target Country**: Select a specific country for data generation (US, UK, Canada, Germany, France, etc.)